davewalker5/RC2014/Programs/Neuron/README.md

 - This neuron has only one input and fixed parameters
 - It does not calculate a loss, derive gradients or update itself from examples
 - The step activation is helpful for demonstrating a threshold, but its lack of a useful derivative makes it unsuitable for gradient-based training

+## References

+- [Michael Nielsen — Neural Networks and Deep Learning, Chapter 1](https://neuralnetworksanddeeplearning.com/chap1): An approachable introduction to perceptrons, weights, bias and thresholds.
+Its step activation uses the same convention as this program: output 1 when the weighted input plus bias is strictly greater than zero, and 0 otherwise.
+- [Dive into Deep Learning — Linear Regression](https://classic.d2l.ai/chapter_linear-networks/linear-regression.html): Explains weighted sums and bias, including the distinction between a linear transformation and an affine transformation with an added bias.
+- [Dive into Deep Learning — Multilayer Perceptrons](https://en.d2l.ai/chapter_multilayer-perceptrons/mlp.html): Further reading on activation functions and how individual neurons are combined into multilayer networks.